davidccole/davidccole.github.io/projects/project-3.md

 ---
 layout: project
 type: project
-image: images/micromouse.jpg
+image:
-title: Micromouse
+title: Recursive Maze
-permalink: projects/micromouse
+permalink:
-date: 2015-07-01
+date: 2018-18-01
 labels:
-  - Robotics
+  - Java
-  - Arduino
+  - Machine Learning
-  - C++
+  - Software Engineering
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: I am  developing a maze that can be solved by any program using recursion.
 ---